-In the paper so far, our main concern has been the type theory of both RTT and Nuprl rather then logical derivations.
+In the paper so far, our main concern has been the type theory of both RTT and Nuprl rather then the logical derivations in both.
 We have related the typing systems in both RTT and Nuprl and not their logics.
 In this section, we will move into the logical aspects of RTT and Nuprl and see how they can be connected.

-This section parallels the work of Laan in [23] where RTT's logic was interpreted in λ RTT, a Pure Type System whose derivation rules consist of a subset of those of Definition 2.4 (basically, the x-form, Pairs, Left and Right rules are eliminated from λ RTT which does not have product and projections in its syntax).
+This section parallels the work of Laan in [22] where RTT's logic was interpreted in λ RTT, a Pure Type System whose derivation rules consist of a subset of those of Definition 2.4 (basically, the x-form, Pairs, Left and Right rules are eliminated from λ RTT which does not have product and projections in its syntax).